blue-devil/xchg_rax_rax-solutions/0x02/README.md

 Important note for this specific sniplet, neg instruction affects `CF - Carry Flag`.
 CF is set to 0 if source operand is 0 otherwise 1.

 [sbb][web-intel-sbb] means Integer Subtraction With Borrow.
-So it add the carry flag value to source operand then subtracts the result from destination operand.
+So it adds the carry flag value to source operand then subtracts the result from destination operand.
 The end result will be written in destination operand.